Search This Blog

 Jargon Monoxide Phobia is unwarranted

-I can take each sentence cited in this write up and prove why every word used has its own relevance in the present-day commerce.
+I can take each sentence cited in this write-up and prove why every word used has its own relevance in present-day commerce.

 If at all there are a few instances of excessive verbiage, as in most trends in many domains they have percolated from political leaders and religious preachers.*1

-Excessive LEFT WING theoretical ideology and the malign cancerous WOKEISM driven self-appointed neo socio-moral police in the media eco chambers, fanatic religious doctrine promoters, Right Wing Cultural polices have created an atmosphere of hypersensitivity which cherry picks any communication or statement or rips it off from the relevant context, overreacts and activates outrage manufacturing factories all of which have led to loss of sense of humour, lack of scientific authenticity and lack of sensitivity to time tested value based traditions and cultures as well.
+Excessive LEFT WING theoretical ideology and the malign cancerous WOKEISM-driven self-appointed neo socio-moral police in the media ec Chambers and fanatic religious doctrine promoters and RIGHT WING cultural policies have created an atmosphere of hypersensitivity that cherry-picks any communication or statement or rips it off from the relevant context, overreacts, and activates outrage manufacturing factories, all of which have led to loss of sense of humor, lack of scientific authenticity, and lack of sensitivity to time-tested value-based traditions and cultures as well.

-All the above have forced any medium of communication to be hyper cautious to be controversy free, comprehensive and comprehensible, calibrated ( gender neutral, non-racist, apolitical, secular - I have forgotten the meaning of this though) diplomatically and politically correct, universally useable, relevant to the context bla bla.
-This has made any medium of communication to become too elaborate but ensure to avoid controversies, ambiguities, scope for excessive scrutiny etc.
+All the above have forced any medium of communication to be hypercautious to be controversy-free, comprehensive, and comprehensible; calibrated (gender-neutral, non-racist, apolitical, secular—I have forgotten the meaning of this though); diplomatically and politically correct; universally usable; relevant to the context; bla bla.
+This has made any medium of communication become too elaborate, but ensure to avoid controversies, ambiguities, scope for excessive scrutiny, etc.

-Besides, communication must ensure there is no scope to perceive any hidden agenda based irrelevant extrapolations and must not carry any load of undercurrent, overtones, ulterior motives.
+Besides, communication must ensure there is no scope to perceive any hidden agenda based on irrelevant extrapolations and must not carry any load of undercurrents, overtones, or ulterior motives.

-In these situations, more nuanced expressions along with the necessity to drive home that the listeners do understand the nuances becomes a priority and brevity an unaffordable privilege.
-It is like elaborate Raga alapana and the performer too likes to enjoy the art of packing as much nuanced expressions and use a range of possible aspects or features rather than a dry command of this or that.
-For example:- “We need more cash.” [ when the financial space has been declared as ‘cashless economy’ -passed off well as a slogan and blindly parroted by many when what it meant was ‘ physical currency [ notes/coins] free’.
-Similar goof up like ‘social distancing’ [ already it has been growing in modern societies ] when it ought to have been ‘ physical distancing’.
+In these situations, more nuanced expressions along with the necessity to drive home that the listeners do understand the nuances become a priority, and brevity an unaffordable privilege.
+It is like an elaborate Raga alapana, and the performer too likes to enjoy the art of packing as many nuanced expressions and using a range of possible aspects or features rather than a dry command of this or that.
+For example: - “We need more cash.”
+[When the financial space has been declared as a ‘cashless economy’—passed off well as a slogan and blindly parroted by many when what it meant was 'physical currency [notes/coins] free.'
+A similar goof-up, like ‘social distancing’ [it has already been growing in modern societies] when it ought to have been 'physical distancing.'

-In corporate world things are too competitive and with the enormous amount of emerging and new technological developments happening almost every day brevity may be a vulnerability as fear of possible scrutiny of failure in retrospect even remotely leads to omissions in communication.
+In the corporate world things are too competitive, and with the enormous amount of emerging and new technological developments happening almost every day, brevity may be a vulnerability as fear of possible scrutiny of failure in retrospect even remotely leads to omissions in communication.

-Communication in every situation cannot be shrunk as time slot or space restrained advertisement lingo.
+Communication in every situation cannot be shrunk to a time slot or space-restrained advertisement lingo.

-Most of the legal language ( may sound too prosaic and lengthy as law cannot indulge in romantic lingo ) and corporate communication is not mere hoarding lingo and cannot be construed as senseless verbification and verbal justifications to alter the nature of thing/ attribute/ concept being verbalized but more to ensure avoid omissions.
+Most of the legal language (may sound too prosaic and lengthy as law cannot indulge in romantic lingo) and corporate communication is not mere hoarding lingo and cannot be construed as senseless verbification and verbal justifications to alter the nature of the thing/attribute/concept being verbalized but more to ensure avoiding omissions.

 When certain concepts or attributes evolve ( like everything else) the expressions too make the necessary adjustments and create a whole carapace of connotation to convey the evolved state or add on multiple concomitant categories in expression.

-At the same time if we delve too deep into the etymology of words used and decide to merely stick on to the denotation, we may be surprised to know these facts.
+At the same time, if we delve too deep into the etymology of words used and decide to merely stick to the denotation, we may be surprised to know these facts.

 Once upon a time the following was true.
 Lengthy explanations are often a smoke screen that people hide behind.
 This observation from Ray, a seventeenth-century English naturalist with a great fondness for proverbs, may have inspired one of George Orwell’s best-known lines: “The great enemy of clear language is insincerity.
 When there is a gap between one’s real and one’s declared aims, one turns as it were instinctively to long words and exhausted idioms, like a cuttlefish squirting out ink.”

-However, if we run through a bunch of languages, we will notice that English has not only spread its tentacles everywhere, but it has survived very healthily for various reasons ranging from hyper brief hoarding language to very elaborate explanatory notes.
+However, if we run through a bunch of languages, we will notice that English has not only spread its tentacles everywhere, but it has also survived very healthily for various reasons ranging from hyper-brief hoarding language to very elaborate explanatory notes.

-Metaphorically Modern English is defined as Modern English is the Wal-Mart of languages Canadian writer Mark Abley’s delightful 2003 book, Spoken Here: Travels Among Threatened Languages:
+Metaphorically Modern English is defined as the Wal-Mart of languages.
+Canadian writer Mark Abley’s delightful 2003 book, Spoken Here: Travels Among Threatened Languages:

 Modern English is the Wal-Mart of languages: convenient, huge, hard to avoid, superficially friendly, and devouring all rivals in its eagerness to expand.